marisalieb/outfit-oracle/README.md

-Fashion outfit decision tool or The Outfit Oracle
+## Fashion outfit decision tool or The Outfit Oracle

+- clothing items are randomly generated, eg. 10 items or more
-either group TWO or THREE items together based on the following rules
+- either TWO or THREE items are paired/grouped together

-clothing items are randomly generated, eg. 10 items or more then there are several rules for how theses items can be combined based on: their type ('upper garment', 'lower garment') their fit ('loose', 'fitted') their colour ('red', 'blue', 'yellow', 'orange', 'green', 'purple', 'white', 'black')
+- then there are several rules for how theses items can be combined based on: their type ('upper garment', 'lower garment'), their fit ('loose', 'fitted'), their colour ('red', 'blue', 'yellow', 'orange', 'green', 'purple', 'white', 'black')

-so only compatible items will be grouped together
+- so only compatible items will be grouped together

+#
-Rules:
+#### Rules:

 Type:
 - each pair or group of items need to have at least one of each type ('upper garment', 'lower garment')